Ethical Musculoskeletal Therapy and Myofascial Pain Specialists

 Resilience in the face of adversity - Exercise

-Exercise and physical fitness are critical aspects of Elite military forces and the training they undergo.
-Furthermore, there are links between people deemed as resilient and routine levels of physical activity.
-Exercise is also a great way to deal with "stress" and in many respects, is a very logical way to deal with stress.
-After all, the initiation of the "stress response" primes the human body for some form of physical activity, typically "fight or flight" or "freeze".
-Hence, it is logical to then provide the human body with some kind of constructive physical activity to utilise all the resources unleashed during the "stress response".
-Research has shown that physical activity has countless health benefits including, immunological, cardiovascular and musculoskeletal.
+Exercise and physical fitness are critical aspects of Elite military forces and their training.
+Furthermore, there are links between people deemed as resilient and routine physical activity levels.
+Exercise is also a great way to deal with "stress" and, in many respects, is a very logical way to deal with stress.
+After all, initiating the "stress response" primes the human body for some form of physical activity, typically a "fight, flight, freeze or fawn" response.
+Hence, providing the human body with some constructive physical activity to utilise all the resources unleashed during the "stress response" is logical.
+Research has shown that physical activity has countless health benefits, including immunological, cardiovascular and musculoskeletal.
 Physical activity also helps to flush the system of hormones released during the stress response.
 Exercise also results in the release of endorphins, a neurotransmitter which has many beneficial properties.
-Endorphins are the body's natural painkillers, but they can also help one sleep and have a significant and positive impact on one's mood.
-Hence, the release of endorphins after the initiation of the "stress response" may be viewed as desirable, as the endorphins help to calm the body.
-Even in a lockdown situation, it is essential to maintain levels of fitness for both physical and mental wellbeing.
-The current Coronavirus (covid-19) situation has created vast amounts of change in virtually everybody's daily life, adding uncertainty, stress and changes to routine.
-Besides the already mentioned benefits of maintaining some type of fitness regime, planning physical activity adds structure, routine and helps break-up daily life.
-It is surprisingly easy to maintain a high level of fitness without any specific equipment, very little room and virtually anywhere.
-In the current lockdown situation everyday items within a bedroom, living room or kitchen can help keep one fit and active and sometimes it is just a case of being a bit creative.
+Endorphins are the body's natural painkillers, but they can also help one sleep and significantly and positively impact one's mood.
+Hence, the release of endorphins after initiating the "stress response" may be viewed as desirable, as the endorphins help calm the body.
+Even in a pandemic, it is essential to maintain fitness levels for both physical and mental well-being.
+The recent pandemic has created vast changes in virtually everybody's daily life, adding uncertainty, stress, and changes to routine.
+Besides the benefits of maintaining some fitness regime, planning physical activity adds structure and routine and helps break up daily life.
+It is surprisingly easy to maintain a high fitness level without specific equipment, with very little room and virtually anywhere.
+In a pandemic or while travelling for work, everyday items within a bedroom, living room or kitchen can help keep one fit and active and sometimes it is just a case of being a bit creative.

 Individual Attitude